ramachandran-varadaraju/fm-stats-perview-card-component/README.md

 # The site for this repo is hosted in

-[Netlify](https://sharp-neumann-983a3a.netlify.app) feel free to check it out.
+[Netlify](https://sharp-neumann-983a3a.netlify.app) feel free to check it out

 ## Welcome! 👋